Updated June 12, 2026 • ScrapMetalBuyers.com • All Guides

 Why Scrap Yards Won't Accept Pressurized Tanks

 Scrap yards refuse pressurized tanks because they can explode when processed through shredders or compactors.
-Before any tank is accepted, it must be:
+Before any tank is accepted, it must be completely depressurized, have the valve removed or punctured to prove it cannot hold pressure, and be free of hazardous contents.

 Safe De-Valving Methods